Recovery Worker - Complex Needs Service

 The key accountabilities of the role are:

-- developing, in consultation with Service Users, flexible and realistic support packages/person centred plans within agreed guidelines or service models.
+- Working in the community and working with Service users in developing flexible and realistic support packages/person centred plans within agreed guidelines or service models.

 The Ideal Candidate